 In the early hours of Sunday, 3rd December , several hundred soldiers and police attacked the stockade.
 Reports about the number of government troops vary, but they outnumbered the diggers, and were better equipped.
 There were only about 200 or so miners left inside the Stockade, and they were quickly defeated.
 The battle lasted just 20 minutes.
 Numbers vary, but about twenty two diggers and five soldiers were killed.
 One of their leaders, Peter Lalor, was badly wounded and went into hiding.
 Thirteen miners were charged with treason (a crime against a monarch or a government), for which they could be hanged if found guilty.
 However, they were all acquitted at their trial and set free.

 A few months later, in March 1855, a Commission which had investigated the situation gave its report to the government.
 Everything the Commission recommended was done, and all the diggers' demands were met.
-A law was passed to allow any digger who had a licence to vote.
+A law was passed to allow the vote to any licenced miner.
 The licence now cost one pound a year, instead of 8 pounds for a year.
 The powerful (and hated) position of Gold Commissioner was replaced by a system of wardens.

 In 1855, the Ballarat miners had eight representatives in the Victorian Government.
 Peter Lalor was elected as one of those.
 Today there is a Melbourne suburb called Lalor, named after Peter Lalor.